ronakupadhyaya/Reddit-clone/Day1.md

 1. Perform a `GET` request via Postman to the `/api/users` route & make sure you get `{success: true}` as your response (this route already exists)
     - Once you get this response navigate to `/backend/routes.js` and delete this route
 1. Require your `/models.js` file at the top of your `/backend/routes.js` file so that you can get access to your model declarations.
-These will help you create, modify, and delete the data in your database (`sequelize` is to `postgres` as `mongoose` is to `mongodb`).
+These will help you create, modify, and delete the data in your database.
 1. Create the following `user` routes:
     - `/user`
         - `POST /register`: Given a `username` and `password`, create a new entry in your `users` table.
 Remember that we can use [`.create()`](http://docs.sequelizejs.com/class/lib/model.js~Model.html#static-method-create) to INSERT data into our tables.
 If user registration is successful, this route should respond with the newly created user.